MbBrainz/ABM-project-group8/README.md

 - Nina Holzbach: 13827464

 ## Summary
+An Agent-based Model developed in fufillment of course #5284AGBM6Y at the University of Amsterdam.
+The aim of this project was to investigate the dynamics of opinion polarisation, where an individual is influenced by both their social network and spatial neighbours.

 ## Installation
 To install the dependencies use pip and the requirements.txt in this directory. e.g.